Video Marketing Statistics 2020

 53. Snapchat made $1.47 billion in ad revenue last year.

 Snapchat’s global ad revenue is significantly lower than other social networks’—however, it has been on the rise.
-The company’s video marketing stats for 2019 show the projected ad revenue sitting at $2.72 billion.
+The company’s video marketing stats for 2020 show the projected ad revenue exceeding $2.72 billion.
 Snapchat’s video advertising stats tell us that roughly half of their ad revenue is from video.

 Discover Feed was introduced as a way for Snapchat to implement ads into its system.
 The effort appeared to be in vain, as only 397 brands decided to join the new feed in the first three months.
 Compared to its competitors who have millions of advertisers running ads, Snapchat’s idea was not looking fruitful.
 Luckily for Snapchat, this has since changed, and now every major brand is present on the network.